chef/chef-web-docs/content/server_ldap.md

       the administrator or manager user.
 This user needs to have read access to all LDAP users that require authentication.
 The Chef Infra Server must do an LDAP search before any user can log in.
-Many Active Directory and LDAP systems do not allow an anonymous bind.
+Many Active Directory and LDAP systems don't allow an anonymous bind.
 If anonymous bind is allowed, leave the `bind_dn` and `bind_password` settings blank.
-If anonymous bind is not allowed, a user with `READ` access to the directory is required.
+If anonymous bind isn't allowed, a user with `READ` access to the directory is required.
 This user must be specified as an LDAP distinguished name similar to: